close

 • Sitting with patients who are on their own and would like some company, should the patient consent

-• To be aware while in the department of any general housekeeping or health and safety issues that may arise
+• To be aware whilst on the unit of any general housekeeping or health and safety issues that may arise

 • Do no other duties than those agreed in these guidelines